katiSteven/Simulation-Of-DFA/README.md

 # Simulation-Of-DFA

+1. Download & open the "Simulation Of DFA Record.pdf" to get a basic understanding of the inner working.
-download the JAVA project folder & open it in you JAVA-IDE & run the program.
+2. Download the JAVA project folder & open it in you JAVA-IDE.
+3. Run the program.